microchip-pic-avr-examples/avr128da48-freertos-tickless-mplab-mcc/README.md

 The result can also be seen by watching the signal with the logic analyzer:
 <br><img src="images/demo-img.png" width="600">

-The advantage of using the Low Power Tickless Mode is the low current consumption in idle state.
+The advantage of using the Low Power Tickless Mode is the low current consumption in Idle state.
 For this example the current is measured using a [Power Debugger](https://www.microchip.com/en-us/development-tool/ATPOWERDEBUGGER?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_AVR-DA&utm_content=avr128da48-freertos-tickless-mplab-mcc-github&utm_bu=MCU08) and is visualized in [MPLAB Data Visualizer](https://www.microchip.com/en-us/tools-resources/debug/mplab-data-visualizer?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_AVR-DA&utm_content=avr128da48-freertos-tickless-mplab-mcc-github&utm_bu=MCU08).
-The results are shown in the below images:
+The results are shown in the images below:
 - Low Power Tickless Mode enabled
 <br><img src="images/power-with-tickless.png" width="600">